kibokoland-adventures/kibokoland-adventure-website-redesign/_posts/daytrip/2019-11-9-lake-duluti.md

     - paragraph: "It provides 130 different species for water birds.
 Most common birds found in the lake are grey herons, fish eagles, cormorants, ospreys, egrets and kingfishers."

   tour_details:
     when: "open for tours and activities 9am - 4.30pm every day of the year"

     duration: "4 Hours"

     language: "English"

     price_includes: "includes visit guided and transport."

     transport: "Toyota Landcruiser."
-    itinerary: " Four points by Sheraton Arusha, The Arusha Hotel, Fired Road, Clocktower Roundabout, Plot 2, Arusha 23100.Approximately spend 40 minutes to reach lake Duluti from Arusha town and from Kilimanjaro International Airport.
-You can be picked from any location around the Centre of Arusha town"

   setting:
     activities: "admire the colourful Birds as you hike through a lush green forest, Sport Fish, enjoy the breathtaking views of Mt.Meru &amp; Kilimanjaro from your canoe.  "